Introduction to Python

 Este es un ejemplo decomo estoy introduciendo un stringen varias lineas

-As we have said, strings are character strings, so we can navigate and iterate through them.
+As we have said, strings are sequences of characters, so we can navigate and iterate through them.

 for i in range(10):# Se indica a la función print que cuando imprima no termine con un salto de# linea para escribir todo en la misma lineaprint(string[i], end='')